ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 work with DNSSEC.
 In scenarios without DNSSEC, an end user does not know why a domain name cannot be reached and may repeatedly try to reach that domain name but without success.
-Frustrated, an end user may use insecure connections to reach the domain, potentially compromising both security and privacy.
+Frustrated, an end user may use insecure connections to reach the domain name, potentially compromising both security and privacy.

 3. The extended error codes Blocked and Filtered defined in
 {{Section 4 of !RFC8914}} can be returned by a DNS server to provide